 This page is a tribute to Trevor Taylor, Honorary President of the Society.
 He passed away in September 2018, having had an association with allotments of over 50 years at local and national level.
-We will add snippets about Trevor and his allotment activities to this page from time to time, largely drawn from the extensive allotment-related papers he compiled and kept over the years.
+The Pavilion at the Vinery site is named in his honour.

 Trevor Taylor was our Honorary President, and The Vinery Road “Trevor Taylor Pavilion” is named in his honour.
 In addition to 40 years’ service to Burnside & Vinery as secretary and treasurer, Trevor was also NSALG treasurer and East Anglia rep for some years.
 He developed a brain tumour in 2010 but recovered sufficiently to carry on attending committee meetings until about 2012.